mui/material-ui/pages/api/collapse.md

 # Collapse

-The Collapes transition is used by the
+The Collapse transition is used by the
 [Vertical Stepper](/demos/steppers#vertical-stepper) StepContent component.
 It uses [react-transition-group](https://github.com/reactjs/react-transition-group) internally.